 - team.
 Programmers from the US and western Europe charge more than firms from eastern European countries.
 Another cost-effective option is to hire freelancers;

 - native vs hybrid applications.
 Elevating programs for the native environment requires knowledge of specific languages and environments.
-Hybrid mobile app development cost reduces efforts and the price tag.
+Hybrid crowdfunding mobile app development reduces efforts and the price tag.